Benang: From the Heart

-Benang: From the Heart is a 1999 Miles Franklin Award-winning novel by Indigenous Australian author Kim Scott.
-The award was shared with Drylands by Thea Astley.
+Benang: From the Heart is a 1999 novel by Indigenous Australian author Kim Scott.
+It shared the 2000 Miles Franklin Award with Drylands by Thea Astley.

 Context of Novel

 One of the main contexts in the novel deals with the process of "breeding out the colour".
 This was a process in which children were forcibly removed from their homes and assimilated into the white Australian society.
 These children were forced to "breed" with white Australians in order to lessen the appearance of the Aboriginal in them.
 It was believed that through this continuous process that eventually there would be no trace of Aboriginal in the future generations.
 Chief Protector of Aborigines in Western Australia, A. O. Neville, was a key player in this process and he believed that it would work.
 This process occurred due to the government's inability to classify mixed children for the government system, as well as their fear of what mixing would do for the society.